15 Expats Talk about Health Insurance and Healthcare in Thailand

 Are common prescription medications available in Thailand?

 "Common prescription medicines in the US are not considered prescriptions in Thailand.
 When you go to a pharmacy, there is usually a nurse on site who can make recommendations for you.
 Prices on most items are very affordable.
-Of course, certain controlled substances will require a prescription," commented one expat who moved to Ao Nang (Krabi).
+Of course, certain controlled substances will require a prescription," mentioned one expat in Ao Nang (Krabi).

 Do you have anything more to add about local medical facilities in Thailand?

 "Medical facilities and medical care in Thailand are generally of a high quality.
 Medical staff in Thailand are highly trained and experienced, offering services that are both effective and compassionate.
 Many of the hospitals in the country are highly esteemed and equipped with modern medical technology and facilities.
-In addition, many of Thailand's medical professionals speak excellent English, making the experience more accessible to expats and foreign visitors," commented one expat living in Thailand.
+In addition, many of Thailand's medical professionals speak excellent English, making the experience more accessible to expats and foreign visitors," said an expat in Thailand.

 As a foreigner living in Thailand, will I have access to public healthcare?
 What is it like?